Universal power: Evolution

 The division of the Carolingian Empire between the heirs of Louis the Pious and the claims of different dynasties, such as the Ottonian and the House of Hohenstaufen, to the imperial title, debilitated the power of the emperors and subjected them to a system of election.
 The system of election made them dependent on a delicate game of alliances between the nobles that held the title of Prince-Elector, some laymen and others clergymen.
 Notwithstanding, he would periodically try to regain imperial power (Otto III, Henry II).
-At times this led to spectacular confrontations (Henry IV, Frederick I Barbarossa, Frederick II).
+At times, this led to spectacular confrontations (Henry IV, Frederick I Barbarossa, Frederick II).
 The strengthening of the power of the papacy was very important from Pope Gregory I on, and depended on the support of the monastic orders, above all the Order of Cluny.
 The constitution of many of these new kingdoms made them feudally obligated to the Pope, which liberated them from the theoretical feudal subjugation of the emperor or another king (such was the case of Portugal).
 In the territory of the Sacred Empire, the rivalry between the Guelphs, supporting the Papacy, and Ghibellines, supporting the Emperor, dominated German and Italian political life from the 12th to the 15th century.

 Eventually, the authority of the Emperor was converted into something purely theoretical, lacking a strong economic or military base.
 He was incapable of not only standing up to the feudal monarchies definitively free of all subordination Rex superiorem non recognoscens in regno suo est Imperator (Decretal Per Venerabilem by Innocent III, 1202), but to his own territorial princes or Italian city-states.
 The papal authority also decayed.
 The Crusades, advocated by the pope, did not give him more control of the briefly conquered territories in the Holy Land, the European kingdoms, or of the new religious orders.
 With the Avignon Papacy and the Western Schism, the French Monarchy subjugated the Papacy to its control.
 This further weakened the Pope's power and undermined the intimidating power of excommunication, which had been greatly feared.

 The production of theoretical arguments on the theme of universal power, on the other hand, continued and included contributions such as those of Marsilius of Padua, Defensor Pacis or William of Ockham, Eight Questions about the Authority of the Pope (1342) and De imperatorum et pontificum potestate (1347).
 Such works continued to undermine the universal ambitions of both authorities and were produced by the most important authors of the scholasticism crisis.
-The scholasticism crisis debated the adoption and extension of new legal ideas taken from Roman Law, with the jus commune of the School of Bologna on one side and conciliarism of the Counsel of Florence on the other.
+The scholasticism crisis debated the adoption and extension of new legal ideas taken from Roman Law, with the jus commune of the School of Bologna on one side and conciliarism of the Council of Florence on the other.